larpchronicles/rules/07_martial-skills.md

 #### Endurance

 >This skill prevents the user from becoming Dead when they otherwise might.
-The user must prepare themselves by spending 60 seconds of concentration to prime this skill.
+The user must prepare themselves by spending 1 minute of concentration to prime this skill.
 While primed, if the user reaches 59 seconds of their Dying count, this ability triggers to return the target to 1 Body instead of becoming Dead, and the user must declare “Endurance”.
 This skill is expended on use.
 This is an ENDURE effect.
 An individual cannot have more than one primed ENDURE effect at once.<br/>Requires the Critical Strike V skill.

 #### Fencing